 Composite PMI in South Africa averaged 49.13 points from 2013 until 2021, reaching an all time high of 53.70 points in April of 2021 and a record low of 32.50 points in May of 2020.
 This page provides - South Africa Composite Pmi- actual values, historical data, forecast, chart, statistics, economic calendar and news.
 South Africa IHS Markit PMI - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Composite Pmi in South Africa is expected to be 49.60 by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in South Africa to stand at 49.50 in 12 months time.
-In the long-term, the South Africa Standard Bank PMI is projected to trend around 50.20 in 2020, according to our econometric models.
+Composite PMI in South Africa is expected to be 49.80 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in South Africa to stand at 49.70 in 12 months time.
+In the long-term, the South Africa IHS Markit PMI is projected to trend around 51.00 points in 2022, according to our econometric models.